3 Steps To Become a Pro Blogger and Make Money from Blogging

 Individuals or organizations may aggregate selected feeds on a specific topic, product, or service and provide a combined view for its readers.
 This allows readers to concentrate on reading instead of searching for quality on-topic content and managing subscriptions.

 • By genre: A blog comprising of political blogs, journalism blogs, travel blogs, health blogs, house blogs, gardening blogs, book blogs, beauty blogs, fashion blogs, lifestyle blogs, wedding blogs, party blogs, photography blogs, psychology blogs, project blogs, sociology blogs, niche blogs, education blogs, classical quizzing blogs, music blogs, legal blogs.
-While not a legitimate type of blog, one used for the sole purpose of spamming is known as a splog.
+While not a legitimate type of blog, one used solely for spamming is known as a splog.

-• By media type: A blog comprising videos is called a vlog, linklog, sketch blog or photoblog, infographic, tumblelogs, typecast or typecast blogs, and phlog.
+• By media type: A blog comprising videos is called a vlog, linklog, sketch blog or photoblog, infographic, tumblelog, typecast or typecast blog, and phlog.

-• By device: A blog can also be defined by which type of equipment is used to compose it like a mobile phone called a moblog.
-One early blog was Wearable Wireless Webcam, an online shared diary of a person's personal life combining text, video, and pictures transmitted live from a wearable computer and EyeTap device to a web site.
+• By device: A blog can also be defined by which type of equipment is used to compose it, like a mobile phone called a moblog.
+One early blog was Wearable Wireless Webcam, an online shared diary of a person's life combining text, video, and pictures transmitted live from a wearable computer and EyeTap device to a website.

 6. Reverse blog